rushour21/QueryFlow/README.md

 # 🧾 QueryFlow – Hubly

 **QueryFlow – Hubly** is a full-stack web-based support and query management system built to streamline team-based customer service operations.
-It empowers admins and support teams to manage queries efficiently with real-time chat, analytics, team collaboration, and chatbot customization
+It empowers admins and support teams to manage queries efficiently , analytics, team collaboration, and chatbot customization

 ---